nipoppy/nipoppy/nipoppy_cli/docs/source/user_guide/processing.md

 ```

 See the API reference for {class}`nipoppy.workflows.PipelineRunner` for more information on optional arguments (they correspond to the ones for the [CLI](<project:../cli_reference/run.md>)).

+## Next steps

+[Nipoppy trackers](./tracking.md) can be used to assess the status of processing pipelines being run on participants/sessions in a dataset.

+Once the entire dataset has been processed with a pipeline, [Nipoppy extractors](./extraction.md) can be used to obtain analysis-ready imaging-derived phenotypes (IDPs).